Getting Started and Frequently Asked Questions

 How can I get more information about a collection that interests me?

-1. Collections of NEON samples not held at the NEON Biorepository (e.g. carabid specimens at the Essig Museum of Entomology and legacy small mammal samples at the Museum of Southwestern Biology).
-These are generally legacy NEON samples collected before the initiation of the NEON Biorepository in late-2018.
+These are collections of NEON samples not held at the NEON Biorepository (e.g. carabid specimens at the Essig Museum of Entomology and legacy small mammal samples at the Museum of Southwestern Biology).
+These are generally legacy NEON samples collected before the initiation of the NEON Biorepository in late-2018 or reference collections held by contracted taxonomic experts.
 Include these samples to see results for all samples collected as part of NEON protocols.
+Do not select these collections in the Sample Search or Map Search collections pages if you only wish to explore NEON Biorepository samples.
+If samples of interest are not housed at the NEON Biorepository, access requires that researchers reach out to the relevant institution.

 Some samples have a scientific name that contains a "/" (e.g. "Peromyscus leucopus/maniculatus").
 What do these names mean?